What is Event-Driven Architecture?

-Event-driven architecture is a way of building enterprise IT systems that lets information flow between applications, microservices and connected devices in a real-time manner as events occur throughout your business, instead of periodically polling for updates.
+Event-driven architecture is a way of building enterprise IT systems that lets information flow between applications, microservices, and connected devices in a real-time manner as events occur throughout the business.

 That’s why event-driven architecture, which pushes information as events happen, is a better architectural approach than waiting for systems to periodically poll for updates, as is the case with the API-led approach most companies take today.

 Event-driven architecture ensures that when an event occurs, information about that event is sent to all of the systems and people that need it.
 It’s a simple concept, but these events have quite the journey.
 They need to efficiently move through a multitude of applications written in many different languages, using different APIs, leveraging different protocols, and arriving at many endpoints such as applications, analytics engines, and user interfaces.

 If they don’t get there?
 Connected “things” can’t connect, the applications and systems you rely on fail, and people across your company can’t react to situations that need their attention.

 The main benefits of event-driven architecture are the business outcomes that come from improved responsiveness, scalability, and agility.
 Being able to react to real-time information and being able to add new services and analytics quickly and easily, considerably enhances business processes and customer experience.
 Despite the fact that it can be costly to modernize IT infrastructure, 71% of businesses believe the benefits of event-driven architecture outweigh the costs.